 AN/SQQ-89(V) Undersea Warfare / Anti-Submarine Warfare Combat System

 The AN/SQQ-89(V) Surface Ship ASW Combat System provides integrated Undersea Warfare (USW) combat management, fire control, command and control, and onboard training to enable surface combatants to support engagement of USW targets in both open ocean and littoral environments.
 The AN/SQQ-89(V) provides surface warships with a seamlessly integrated undersea/anti-submarine warfare detection, localization, classification and targeting capability.
-The system presents an integrated picture of the acoustic tactical situation by receiving, combining and processing active and passive sonar sensor data from a variety of hull-mounted arrays, towed arrays when installed/deployed, and sonobuoys.
-In addition to active and passive detection, the system provides a full range of Undersea Warfare (USW) functions including underwater fire control, on board trainer capability, a highly-evolved display subsystem, and integration with the Light Airborne Multi-Purpose System (LAMPS MK III and Block II Upgrade) helicopter for sonobuoy signal processing.
+The system presents an integrated picture of the acoustic tactical situation by receiving, combining and processing active and passive sonar sensor data from a variety of hull-mounted arrays, towed arrays, and sonobuoys.
+In addition to active and passive detection, the system provides a full range of USW functions: underwater fire control, onboard training capability, a highly-evolved display subsystem and integration with the Light Airborne Multi-Purpose System (LAMPS MK III and Block II Upgrade) helicopter for sonobuoy signal processing.
 The system has been deployed on Oliver Hazard Perry (FFG 7) class frigates (all currently in foreign naval service), Arleigh Burke (DDG 51) class destroyers, and Ticonderoga (CG 47) class cruisers, and will be deployed on the future Guided Missile Frigate (FFG(X)) class.
 When installed on Aegis equipped destroyers and cruisers, the AN/SQQ-89(V) is integrated with the Aegis Combat System.
-Further, it is the technological foundation for the AN/SQQ-90 system aboard Zumwalt (DDG 1000) class destroyers and the Littoral Combat Ship (LCS) Anti-Submarine Warfare (ASW) Mission Package and is being considered for the future Fast Frigate (FF) ASW suite, as well as the basis of several Foreign Military Sales (FMS) sonar system packages.
+It is the technological foundation for the AN/SQQ-90 system aboard Zumwalt (DDG 1000) class destroyers, the Littoral Combat Ship (LCS) Anti-Submarine Warfare (ASW) Mission Package and is being considered for the future Fast Frigate (FF) ASW suite, as well as the basis of several Foreign Military Sales (FMS) sonar system packages.